From my point of view, it’s been about music all along.

 In high school, I once played my guitar and sang Morning Has Broken in front of the entire school.
 People said I sounded like Cat Stevens.
 My math teacher said he didn’t know that I played the guitar.

-One day when I was younger, after I’d spent years learning about music, and thinking about music, and writing songs, one day a friend surprised me by saying he forgot that I wrote songs.
+Another time, after many years of learning about music, and thinking about music, and writing songs, one day a friend surprised me by saying he forgot that I wrote songs.
 He just didn’t hear me talk about it, he didn’t see me doing it.

 And that is so strange.
 Music mattered so much to me, and yet, many of the people I spent time around didn’t know.
-I often kept it to myself, like a secret; I just didn’t think other people would be interested in what interests me.
+I’ve often kept it to myself, like a secret; I just didn’t think other people would be interested in the music that interests me.
 I went into another field – which I enjoyed – and made a living from it.
-Then, I guess, I also worried that others in my profession would think I was less serious, if they knew how much I love music and songwriting.
+There, I also worried that others in my profession would think I was less serious, if they knew how much I love music and songwriting.
 But from high school on, I wrote songs.
 I just kept doing it.

-I have to say, I noticed it when my friends enjoyed the songs I played for them.
+I have to say, I noticed that my friends usually seemed to enjoy my songs.
 And they would ask me to play more.
-So now I want to share my songs more, and find out who likes them.
+So now I want to share my songs more widely, and find out who likes them.
 Maybe that includes you.

-Also, I love to hear what other people have to say, especially when it shows what is important to them.
-They show themselves when they tell their stories.
+Also, I love to hear what other people have to say.
+People show themselves when they tell their stories.

-It’s been an interesting journey, all these years, and now it feels like I’ve just begun.
+It’s been an interesting journey, all these years, and now it feels like I’m just beginning.
 I’m sharing my songs more than ever before.
 I look forward to many more sometimes-difficult, always-worthwhile experiences along the way.
-Here’s to hoping that you are part of that journey.
+Here’s to hoping that you are part of that journey going forward

-If you’d like to hear my latest set of songs, titled When I Get Old, you can find it here.
+If you’d like to hear some of my songs, you can find them here.

 Thank you for being a listener, for sharing your stories, and for being part of it all.